Causality-Aware Spatiotemporal Graph Neural Networks for Spatiotemporal Time Series Imputation: Experiments

 \subsection{Experimental Setup}

+In this subsection, we briefly explain the datasets, evaluation metrics, and baselines used for the experiments.

-\textbf{Datasets.} Three public real-world datasets are used to evaluate \casper. \textbf{AQI} \cite{zheng2015forecasting} is an hourly record of air pollutants from 437 air quality monitoring stations in China from May 2014 to April 2015.
-Besides, we also use the popular \textbf{AQI-36} \cite{cao2018brits} which is a reduced version of AQI containing records from 36 sensor stations scatter around Beijing. \textbf{METR-LA} \cite{li2018diffusion} contains traffic speed time series collected from 207 sensors on highways in Los Angeles for 4 months. \textbf{PEMS-BAY} \cite{li2018diffusion} is traffic speed time series collected from 325 sensors on highways in San Francisco Bay Area for 6 months.
-The records in both METR-LA and PEMS-BAY are collected every 5 minutes.
-For AQI, METR-LA and PEMS-BAY, the temporal window is set as $T=24$, and for AQI-36, the temporal window is 36.
-Following \cite{marisca2022learning}, the sensor network is built based on the geographical distances between sensor stations.
+\paragraph{Datasets.} Three public real-world benchmark datasets are used to evaluate \casper. \textbf{AQI} \cite{zheng2015forecasting} is an hourly record of air pollutants from 437 air quality monitoring stations in China from May 2014 to April 2015.
+We also use the popular \textbf{AQI-36} \cite{cao2018brits} which is a reduced version of the full AQI containing records from 36 sensor stations scattered around Beijing. \textbf{METR-LA} \cite{li2018diffusion} contains traffic speed time series collected from 207 sensors on highways in Los Angeles for 4 months. \textbf{PEMS-BAY} \cite{li2018diffusion} is a traffic speed time series collected from 325 sensors on highways in San Francisco Bay Area for 6 months.
+The time series records in METR-LA and PEMS-BAY are collected every 5 minutes.
+For AQI, METR-LA, and PEMS-BAY, the temporal window is set as $T=24$, and for AQI-36, the temporal window is 36.
+To be consistent with prior works \cite{marisca2022learning}, the adjacency matrices of sensor networks are built by applying a thresholded Gaussian kernel \cite{shuman2013emerging,li2018diffusion} over the geographical distances between sensor stations.

 For AQI and AQI-36, we use the evaluation masks in \cite{yi2016st,marisca2022learning} which simulates the real missing data distribution in the datasets.
 We refer to this setting as the general missing.
-For METR-LA and PEMS-BAY, we consider both point missing and block missing settings as in \cite{marisca2022learning}.
+For METR-LA and PEMS-BAY, we consider both points missing and block missing settings as in \cite{marisca2022learning}.
 In point missing, 25\% data points are masked out.
 In block missing, 5\% spatial blocks and 0.15\% temporal blocks ranging from 1 hour to 4 hours are masked out.

-\textbf{Evaluation Metrics.} We use the standard Mean Absolute Error (MAE) and Mean Squared Error (MSE) between the ground truth values and the imputed values as the evaluation metrics.
+\paragraph{Evaluation Metrics.} We use the standard Mean Absolute Error (MAE) and Mean Squared Error (MSE) between the ground truth values and the imputed values as the evaluation metrics.